mendix/docs/content/appstore/widgets/slider.md

   ![](attachments/slider/slider2.png)

-- Set a microflow that is executed when the slider value is changed
+- Set a microflow that is executed when the user changes the slider value
 - Show a tooltip when the user clicks or moves the slider handle
 - Render the slider with colors